josdoaitran/microservices-everything/testing-in-production.md

 ## A/B Testing
 - AB testing ISTQB: https://glossary.istqb.org/en_US/term/ab-testing
-- AB testing in Oracke: https://www.oracle.com/vn/cx/marketing/what-is-ab-testing/
+- AB testing in Oracle: https://www.oracle.com/vn/cx/marketing/what-is-ab-testing/

 ## Canary Deployment
 When we deploy new version, in ordeer to reduce the downtime and descrease the bug in deployment if the new stack get troubles.